deutschebank/fluxnova-docs-manual/content/get-started/archive/rpa/orchestrating-bots.md

 * Output Parameters
   * For each RPA bot output argument, add one entry with the matching name

 Descriptions: In order to provide details on how to use the template, explain what the RPA bot does or what values each parameter expects.
-The descriptions will be shown in the Flowave Modeler when the template is being used.
+The descriptions will be shown in the Fluxnova Modeler when the template is being used.

-Before a template can be used in the Flowave Modeler, it needs to be published once by clicking the “Publish” button in the upper right corner.
+Before a template can be used in the Fluxnova Modeler, it needs to be published once by clicking the “Publish” button in the upper right corner.
 If you like, you can provide a name for the published version.
 If you need to adjust your template later on, you can publish a new version of it.

 If you want to create templates for other elements, you can learn more about [advanced configuration options](https://docs.camunda.io/docs/components/modeler/desktop-modeler/element-templates/about-templates/).

 # Modeling and executing a process

-The Flowave Modeler updates the list of available templates when being launched.
+The Fluxnova Modeler updates the list of available templates when being launched.
 In order to enforce a synchronization of the templates, click on the Cawemo logo in the upper right corner and save the configuration dialog again.
 You will see a notification about the templates that have been synched.

-To trigger the RPA Bot from Flowave, create a new BPMN process as follows:
+To trigger the RPA Bot from Fluxnova, create a new BPMN process as follows:

 * Create new BPMN process diagram
 * Append a new Task to the Start Event and turn it into a Service Task (remember to use the Wrench icon next to the task for changing its type)